 2: Make sure your professionals are focused on the human element Attentiveness to the human element

-the personal and emotional components of financial and wealth planning is essential.
+The personal and emotional components of financial and wealth planning are essential.
 That’s because most, if not all, legal strategies and financial products have become commoditized.
 Focusing on the human element is what truly produces optimal results today.
 Therefore, you need to work with outstanding professionals who are intensely focused on you and your world—not simply on financial tools.
 This means the professionals you work with should be taking five key action steps in their dealings with you: